lexibank/tlopo/out/vol2/chapter9.md

 Marshallese (Mic)            pwoŋ                     cip-pwoŋ (cip ‘rise’)
 ```

-POc &ast;puko ‘morning’ is only distributed over a certain area of Oceania—from New Britain to central Vanuatu—but this is enough to meet our criteria for POc reconstruction.
-To judge from the verbal morphology that occurs on a number of reflexes, &ast;puko often occurred as a verb.
-Unfortunately none of the reflexes occurs with a gloss which would confirm that this referred to the same time period as POc &ast;boŋi-boŋi ‘early morning’.
+POc _&ast;puko_ ‘morning’ is only distributed over a certain area of Oceania — from New Britain to central Vanuatu — but this is enough to meet our criteria for POc reconstruction.
+To judge from the verbal morphology that occurs on a number of reflexes, _&ast;puko_ often occurred as a verb.
+Unfortunately none of the reflexes occurs with a gloss which would confirm that this referred to the same time period as POc _&ast;boŋi-boŋi_ ‘early morning’.

 <table>
 <tr>